 On the other hand, while many of their pieces certainly look great, people tend to overestimate their quality, which is partially how they get away with charging some pretty high prices.

-Other Furniture Stores Like West Elm
+Three Good Stores That are Like West Elm But Cheaper:

-Rounding Up Some of the Best West Elm Alternatives
+The (Absolute) Best West Elm Alternatives

 Not surprisingly, one of the best West Elm alternatives is also one of its closest competitors.

-Whereas West Elm’s designs tend to hue pretty closely to the mid-century modern school, Pottery Barn offers a slightly wider range of choices, and a mix of pieces that are both modern and timeless.
+But whereas West Elm’s designs tend to hue pretty closely to the mid-century modern school, Pottery Barn offers a slightly wider range of choices, and a mix of pieces that are both modern and timeless.

 As such, their design tastes tend to skew a little younger than both West Elm and the flagship Crate & Barrel store.

 A stylish furniture store with a philosophy you can easily get behind, The Citizenry is based on the principle that our homes should reflect the journeys we take.